Is Rabat Safe for Tourists?

 Tourists visiting Rabat often comment on the city’s clean streets, friendly locals, and orderly traffic.
 Important areas like the Medina, the Oudayas Kasbah, and the city center are regularly patrolled, and it’s not uncommon to see tourists walking around comfortably during both day and night.

-Most Morocco tours include Rabat in their itinerary due to its peaceful vibe, historical significance, and coastal beauty.
+Most or Morocco tours include Rabat in itinerary due to its peaceful vibe, historical significance, and coastal beauty.

 What Are the Crime Rates in Rabat?